VisionVector/recommenders/README.md

 - [Model Select and Optimize](notebooks/04_model_select_and_optimize): Tuning and optimizing hyperparameters for recommender models
 - [Operationalize](notebooks/05_operationalize/README.md): Operationalizing models in a production environment on Azure

 Several utilities are provided in [reco_utils](reco_utils) to support common tasks such as loading datasets in the format expected by different algorithms, evaluating model outputs, and splitting training/test data.
 Implementations of several state-of-the-art algorithms are included for self-study and customization in your own applications.
+See the [reco_utils documentation](https://readthedocs.org/projects/microsoft-recommenders/).

 ## Getting Started
 Please see the [setup guide](SETUP.md) for more details on setting up your machine locally, on Spark, or on [Azure Databricks](SETUP.md#setup-guide-for-azure-databricks).